Teen's mother disputes Iran, says she died of blows to head | Entertainment

 - United Arab Emirates

-The mother of a 16-year-old Iranian girl on Friday disputed official claims that her daughter fell to her death from a high building, saying the teen was killed by blows to the head as part of the crackdown on anti-hijab protests roiling the country.
+The mother of a 16-year-old Iranian girl has disputed official claims that her daughter fell to her death from a high building, saying the teen was killed by blows to the head as part of the crackdown on anti-hijab protests roiling the country.

 Nasreen Shakarami also said authorities kept her daughter Nika's death a secret for nine days and then snatched the body from a morgue to bury her in a remote area, against the family's wishes.

-The bereaved mother spoke in a video message on Thursday to Radio Farda, the Persian-language arm of the US-funded station Radio Farda.
+The bereaved mother spoke in a video message on Thursday to Radio Farda, the Persian-language arm of the US-funded station Radio Free Europe/Radio Liberty.

-Nika Shakarami has become the latest icon of the protests, seen as the gravest threat to Iran's ruling elites in years.

 Young women have often been leading the protests, tearing off and defiantly waving their headscarves as they call for toppling the government.